Pottery | July – August 2025

 1–2 minutes

-To begin my second pottery course, I planned the pieces that I wanted to make during the next six weeks.
+After completing one wheel-throwing pottery course, I was desperate to do more.
+So, to begin my second pottery course, I planned the pieces that I wanted to make during the next six weeks.

 I tried replicating forms…